RostyslavDzhohola/fast-ai-reader-v2/cursor/status.md

 - Consider adding options for different AI models or response styles.
 - Explore possibilities for more advanced Discord message filtering or categorization.
+- Consider adding a "Remember Me" option for authentication
+- Add more user profile customization options